motdotla/dotenv/README.md

-`config` will read your `.env` file, parse the contents, assign it to [`process.env`](https://nodejs.org/docs/latest/api/process.html#process_process_env), and return an Object with a `parsed` key containing the loaded content or an `error` key if it failed.
+`config` will read your `.env` file, parse the contents, assign it to [`process.env`](https://nodejs.org/docs/latest/api/process.html#process_process_env), and return an Object with a `parsed` key containing the loaded content (if any).
+If dotenv encounters an error while reading or parsing, it will also return it in an `error` key.

 ```js
 const result = dotenv.config()